jaime-pue/into-parquet/README.md

 file.
 The tool will automatically read all CSV files from this folder and convert them into Parquet format.

+### <span style="color:red">WARNING</span>

+#### Mandatory header row

+CSV files must include a mandatory header row to ensure proper functionality.
+This header, located at the top of the file, defines the names of the columns, allowing for correct interpretation of the data by the software.
+Without a header, it's impossible to guess which column maps to which type.

+#### Note on `Null` values

+By default, the into-parquet script handles null values in the input CSV files.
+Any missing or empty values in the CSV will be interpreted as nulls during the conversion process.
+To ensure proper handling, it is important that any null values in the CSV are represented as NULL in uppercase.
+This ensures consistency and allows the script to correctly recognise and convert these null values into the Parquet format.

 ## Supported data types

 This script only supports flat, non-nested data structures.